-3.1 Solihull Council will not generally consider complaints made more than one year after the grounds to make the complaint arose (Children Act 1989 Representations Procedure (England) Regulations 2006, Regulation 9).
-Solihull Council however has the discretion to extend this time limit, if it feels that "it is still possible to consider the complaints effectively and efficiently, or where it would be unreasonable to expect the Complainant to have made the complaint earlier; for example, where a child was not able to make the complaint or did not feel confident in bringing it forward in the year time limit".
+3.1 SMBC will not consider complaints made more than one year after the grounds to make the complaint arose (Children Act 1989 Representations Procedure (England) Regulations 2006, Regulation 9).
+SMBC has the discretion to extend this time limit, if it feels that "it is still possible to consider the complaints effectively and efficiently, or where it would be unreasonable to expect the Complainant to have made the complaint earlier; for example, where a child was not able to make the complaint or did not feel confident in bringing it forward in the year time limit".
 (Getting the Best from Complaints 2006 Section 3.3.2)